morganthomas/winning-arguments/winning-arguments.md

 * an official account of facts, views, or plans, especially one for release to the media.
 * a formal account of events given by a witness, defendant, or other party to the police or in a court of law.

-In this section we are interested in statements in the sense (somewhat crudely expressed by this definition, in my opinion) of "a definite or clear expression of something in speech or writing."
+In this section I am interested in statements in the sense (somewhat crudely expressed by this definition, in my opinion) of "a definite or clear expression of something in speech or writing."

 The study of winning arguments is mostly a study of statements and the relationships between statements.
 Therefore, we should take care to develop a good understanding of statements.

 Logicians frequently provide various definitions of the word "statement."
-In this text, we shall use the following definition of the word "statement." **A statement is a sentence which can be believed or disbelieved.** This definition picks out a certain wide class of sentences, spanning across all natural languages and many formal languages.
+In this text, I shall use the following definition of the word "statement." **A statement is a sentence which can be believed or disbelieved.** This definition picks out a certain wide class of sentences, spanning across all natural languages and many formal languages.
 This class probably agrees in essential intent, if not in actual [extension](https://en.wikipedia.org/wiki/Extension_(semantics)), with most modern logicians' definitions of "statement."

 Here are some examples of statements: